YuriyTimoshenkov/OctopusPPC/README.md

 ######As Is
 Tiny Payment Processing Center engine with support of:
+- payment by account
-- payment by account: API & workflow implemented
+  - API & workflow implemented
+  - billing with static formula
 - DB integration: mongo db
 - no custom partners API